rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 ![screenshot](img/virt-manager-bridge.png)

 NOTE: you must follow the [Creating a KVM Bridge](#creating-a-kvm-bridge) section first.
 If you just need a NAT virtual machine, you don't need to create a bridge.
 But you won't be able to remote desktop into the Windows virtual machine.

-If you need a bridge, leave the NIC at NAT, finish creating the virtual machine, follow the instructions for creating a bridge, then go back and change the NIC to Bridge/Br0.
+If you need a bridge, leave the NIC at NAT, finish creating the virtual machine, follow the instructions for creating a bridge, then go back and change the NIC to Bridge/Br0 using the Edit, Virtual Machine Details menu.

 Click finish and the GUI based installation of Windows will begin.
 It's different than a Windows install on bare metal and you will see an image of the virtio drivers installing before the windows installation starts.